dwhjames/datomisca/doc/features.md

 <br/>
 ## <a name="features-schema">Static-typed &amp; programmatic Schema definition API</a>

-Schema is one of the remarkable specific features of Datomic as it enables contraints on the type and cardinality of the inserted data.
+Schema is one of the remarkable specific features of Datomic : schema attributes contrain the type and cardinality of field of Datomic entities.

-Schema attributes are just facts stored in Datomic in a special partition defining the parameters of an attribute :
+Schema attributes are just facts stored in Datomic in a special partition defining the parameters of an attribute:

-As Scala is static-typed language, it seems really logical to link those attributes to
+- name
+- type
+- cardinality (one/many)
+- doc
+- unicity
+- fulltext
+- ...

+In Datomisca, we have provided some helpers to create those attributes in a programmatic way.
+A Datomic schema is just a sequence of fact operations.

+Moreover Datomisca attributes are static-typed and as you can imagine, the attribute type can be used for extended conversion features presented herebelow.

 ```scala
 val uri = "datomic:mem://datomicschemaqueryspec"